Chapter 29 BWV 121 Christum wir sollen loben schon

 The bass aria from this cantata is, as we shall see, positively joyous.

 The chorale of C 121 is oddly archaic and inevitably dictates the characteristics of the opening fantasia.
-Boyd (p 101) declares its origins to be in the fifth century and its Phrygian modal implications are clear (see also that of C 38, chapter 22).
+Boyd (p 101) declares its origins to be in the fifth century and its Phrygian modal implications are clear (as also with that of C 38, chapter 22).
 Dürr (p 112) suggests that the mixed modes would have made the melody seem antiquated even in Bach′s day.

 Bach’s harmonization is something of a hybrid affair as he attempts to force it into a more contemporary tonal mould, beginning in E minor and passing through D and G majors to end on an imperfect cadence in B minor!
 It may be that some will feel that this is not one of his most successful harmonisations!